Toronto Domestic Assault Lawyer

 What will happen if I am charged with a domestic assault?

-In cases of domestic assault, the complainant (victim) does not decide whether the police will lay charges or whether the Crown Attorney will pursue the prosecution of the charges.
-Essentially, a complainant does not have the ability to decide whether or not the authorities ‘press charges’.
-If the police are called, the decision to lay charges solely remain at the discretion of the police.
+In cases of domestic assault, the complainant (alleged victim) does not decide whether the police will lay charges or whether the Crown Attorney will prosecute the charges.
+Essentially, a complainant cannot determine whether or not the authorities lay charges.
+If the police are called, the decision to lay charges solely remains at the discretion of the police.

 Can I change my bail conditions?

 Bail conditions may be changed to amend or remove a condition depending on the case’s unique facts.
 In domestic assault cases, most accused persons seek bail variations to contact the complainant (alleged victim) or attend the family residence.
 Suppose the Crown does not consent/agree to the proposed changes.
 In that case, the process becomes significantly more complicated as the accused person would only be left with the option of bringing a bail review before a judge in the Superior Court of Justice.